OpenMined/opus/README.md

 Source: https://www.technologyreview.com/s/615370/coronavirus-pandemic-social-distancing-18-months/

-We can take Singapore's approach (see https://co.vid19.sg/), which is to make all of this information 100% public and make those infected identifyible with minimal effort, or we can develop systems that allow us to share this information in a way that preserves the privacy of the individuals in question.
+We can take Singapore's approach (see https://co.vid19.sg/), which is to make all of this information 100% public and make those infected identifiable with minimal effort, or we can develop systems that allow us to share this information in a way that preserves the privacy of the individuals in question.
 If we are to enter into a situation where we have to legally discriminate in order to reestablish normalcy in our lives, I believe we must do so in a way that maintains the privacy of the individuals in question.
-This project, if successful, will enable folks to verify their status from multiple third-party sources without comprimising their identity or sharing their locations directly with those sources.
+This project, if successful, will enable folks to verify their status from multiple third-party sources without compromising their identity or sharing their locations directly with those sources.

 ## Requirements
 #### Legend